minghsu/usim_modifier/README.md

 This is my 2nd practice project with Python, and it's a flexible SIM tool to modify some SIM files.
 Yes, the tool is not a perfect tool for USIM modify, but I think its enough for most requirement.

+# Updated on 2020/03/08

+USIM modifier V3.0 already release, you can [click this](https://github.com/minghsu/usim_modifier_v3) for more information.

 # Comment on 2019/08/10

 ***The project was stop to enhance due to have new plan for next major release.